openvmp/partcad/docs/source/installation.rst

         add                 Import a package
         add-part            Add a part
         add-assembly        Add an assembly
-        init                Initialize new PartCAD package in this directory info                Show detailed info a part, assembly or scene install             Download and prepare all imported packages update              Update all imported packages
+        init                Initialize a new PartCAD package in this directory info                Show detailed info on a part, assembly or scene install             Download and prepare all imported packages update              Update all imported packages
         list                List imported packages